workkkfor2012/gemini-coder/README.md

 ✅ Includes selected context<br />
 ✅ Works with any model

-### Refactoring
+### Edit Context

-Modify and create files based on natural language instructions.
+Create and modify files in context based on natural language instructions.

-✅ Includes selected context<br />
 ✅ Multi-file updates in a single API call<br />
 ✅ Efficient in output tokens—requests diffs